Search for Important Questions

 1. Define the range of the probability of an event.

-3. Explain Fermi energy and factors it depends upon.
+2. Explain Fermi energy and factors it depends upon.

 1. What are the fundamental laws of Physics in inertial frames?

-2. What principle is the Michelson-Morley experiment based on?
+2. What is the Geiger-Nuttall law?

 3. Explain the conditions under which nuclear fusion reactions take place.